mariaelf97/amplicon_sequencing_simulator/README.md

 # Steps
 * Clone the git repository and change the working directory `cd amplicon_sequencing_simulator`
 * Install snakemake `conda create -n snakemake bioconda::snakemake`
-* Replace your sample names in `data/isolates.txt`.
-One sample entry per line.
+* Run the wrapper using `python workflow/scripts/amplicon_simulator_wrapper.py -s sample1,sample2 -sp path_to_sample1,path_to_sample2 -pr sample1_proportion,sample2_proportion(e.g. 0.2,0.8) -p path_to_primer_bed_file -n total_number_of_reads -o path_to_output_directory`
-* Place your sample fasta files in `data/genomes` and your primer bed file in `data/primer`.
-The primer file should be named as `primer.bed`.
-Primer file must contain primer a column containing primer sequence.
-For more information, check out the example `data/primers/primer.bed` file.
+* Please remember that the primer file must contain a column containing primer sequence.
 Please note that maximum mismatch allowed for each primer sequence is 1 SNP.
-* Adjust the read length or other parameters as needed in `config/config.yaml` file.
-* Run the workflow using `snakemake --cores 5 --use-conda --rerun-incomplete`
+* To learn more about how to adjust other parameters use `python workflow/scripts/amplicon_simulator_wrapper.py --help`
+* The final outputs will be located at `provided_output_path/results'.
+Simulated reads from all samples are located in `provided_output_path/results/merged_reads.fastq'
+* Once you run the pipeline, it will create a config.yaml file in your current working directory that contains information about all the parameters used in the simulation.